redox-os/website/content/news/this-month-240131.md

 We've added several new features to the build system, including:

-- speeding up cloning Redox
+- Speeding up cloning Redox
-- making it easier to produce either "debug" or "release" versions of Cargo programs
+- Making it easier to produce either "debug" or "release" versions of Cargo programs
-- optionally making errors non-fatal when building large numbers of packages
+- Optionally making errors non-fatal when building large numbers of packages
-- making RUST_BACKTRACE more useful
+- Making RUST_BACKTRACE more useful

 ## Documentation